nest/nest-simulator/doc/tutorials/music_tutorial/music_tutorial_1.rst

 While the focus here is on MUSIC, we need to know a few things about how NEST works in order to understand how MUSIC interacts with it.

-Go straight to part 1 of tutorial - connect 2 simulations using PyNEST

 The Basics of NEST
 ~~~~~~~~~~~~~~~~~~~~